jlangch/venice/doc/readme/openai-functions-weather.md

 # Weather Example

-Thi examples demonstrate how to execute functions whose inputs are model-generated and deliver the required knowledge to model for answering questions
+This example demonstrates how to execute functions whose inputs are model-generated and deliver the required knowledge to model for answering questions